sara-service/workshop/Install_and_Configure_DSpace6_for_SARA.md

 ### Validate Swordv2 functionality (HTTP)

 Now we check whether the Sword Interface is configured properly and a valid ServiceDocument is being delivered.
-We distinguish three cases
+We distinguish three cases:
-*USER1* is registered and has access to at least one collection *USER2* is registered but has no access to any collection *USER3* is not registered at all
+* *USER1* is registered and has access to at least one collection
+* *USER2* is registered but has no access to any collection
+* *USER3* is not registered at all

 ```bash
 DSPACE_SERVER="$(hostname):8080"